udu-games/UDU_SDK_package/Documentation~/udu-sdk-DTW.md

 ### Additionnal notes

- * While training new gestures, press the `Reset Data` button when switching training different gestures to clean data sets.*
+ * While training new gestures, press the `Reset Data` button when training different gestures to clean data sets.
  * Creating two gestures that share similarities with each other might trick the aglorythm and give you unprecise results.

 ---